alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-03.md

 ![The Tic-Tac-Toe game window](part-03/images/sshot-1.the-final-window.png)

 The game itself is just a little detail at the end, though.
-Mainly the five (!) versions of the program I discuss here exemplify general Windows programming techniques and issues, a kind of **event based programming**, with the game logic added in as a final touch in the fifth version.
+Mainly the five (!) versions of the program I discuss here exemplify general Windows programming techniques and issues, a kind of C style **event based programming**, with the game logic added in as a final touch in the fifth version.
 The parts of the Windows API used here are all C oriented, and I chose to present this with C++ used as “a better C”, which yields a very common kind of paradoxical hybrid C++ code that uses primitive C style techniques to adapt an object oriented design that’s akin to use of virtual functions in C++…

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->